How to make a crochet dreamcatcher

 Crochet doilies and colourful felt feathers make for a vibrant Scandi twist on a traditional design.
-Make your own crochet dreamcatcher in our step-by-step tutorial.
-This project was created by Erin Black for Mollie Makes magazine – for more easy-make craft projects and creative inspiration, subscribe to Mollie or click here to find out more.
+Learn how to make a dreamcatcher-style wall hanging with our step-by-step tutorial created by Erin Black for Mollie Makes magazine – for more easy-make craft projects and creative inspiration, subscribe to Mollie or click here to find out more.

 “Dreamcatchers were traditionally used by The First Nations of North America to protect children from nightmares.
 I loved the idea of celebrating historical traditions while coming up with something new to crochet.